 Since the beginning of 2011, protests for democratic reform had been ongoing in various cities across Syria.
 The Assad regime’s violent crackdown on peaceful protesters in March 2011 led to many civilian deaths and injuries.
 Thousands of civilians were detained arbitrarily and there were credible reports of summary executions and torture.
 The actions of the Assad regime, including its alleged use of chemical weapons, led thousands of Syrians to flee to neighbouring countries resulting in a serious humanitarian crisis in the region.

-Since 2013, the so-called Islamic State of Iraq and Syria (ISIS) has been carrying out a campaign of unspeakable atrocities against civilians and all those who oppose it in areas under its control.
-ISIS has, for example, tortured and beheaded people, raped and sold women into slavery, slaughtered minorities and kidnapped innocent victims.
+Since 2013, the so-called Islamic State of Iraq and the Levant (ISIL) has been carrying out a campaign of unspeakable atrocities against civilians and all those who oppose it in areas under its control.
+ISIL has, for example, tortured and beheaded people, raped and sold women into slavery, slaughtered minorities and kidnapped innocent victims.

 Humanitarian, development and security assistance

 Canada has given generously to the various international efforts to support the Syrian people, including those living as refugees in neighboring countries.
 To date, Canada has committed over $969 million in humanitarian, development and security assistance in response to the Syria crisis.
 For more information, see Canada’s response to the conflict in Syria.

 - Date Modified: